erjank/teaching/practices.md

 > institutions' WiFi (which can be of highly variable quality), and
 > has the issues mentioned above with things like keyboard shortcuts.

+## Setting Up Tables

+You may not have any control over the layout of the desks or tables in the room in which your programming workshop takes place, but if you do, we find it's best to have:

+*   all tables on the same level (rather than banked seating),

+*   four people per table (so that each table can have two pairs if you choose to use pair programming), and

+*   in-floor power outlets (so that you don't have to run power cords across the floor that people can trip over).

+Whatever layout you have, try to make sure the seats have good back support, since people are going to be in them for an extended period, and check that every seat has an unobstructed view of the screen.

 ## Setting Up Your Own Environment

 Setting up your environment is just as important as setting up your